Rinkhals: Geographic range and habitat

-This species, Hemachatus haemachatus, is found in the Western and Eastern Cape provinces of South Africa, northeast through the Free State, Lesotho, KwaZulu-Natal, South Africa, Western Eswatini, Mpumalanga and parts of Gauteng, South Africa.
+Hemachatus haemachatus is found in the Western and Eastern Cape provinces of South Africa, northeast through the Free State, Lesotho, KwaZulu-Natal, South Africa, Western Eswatini, Mpumalanga and parts of Gauteng, South Africa.
 An isolated population is centered on Inyanga on the Zimbabwe-Mozambique border.
 There are no recent records from this population; so scientists assume this population may be extinct.

-Habitat

 The rinkhals generally prefers grassland habitats ranging from the coast to altitudes of up to 2,000 m.
 The rinkhals is extremely common on the Highveld and in the grasslands of KwaZulu-Natal.
-Since the rinkhals has a natural propensity to eat frogs and toads, it can also commonly be found near wetlands in its range.
+Since the rinkhals has a natural propensity to eat frogs and toads, it can often be found near wetlands in its range.

 Behaviour and diet

 The rinkhals is diurnal, and hunts during the daytime hours.
 The rinkhals has a varied diet, and will prey upon any vertebrate that is small enough for it to eat.
-The rinkhals will most commonly eat toads in the wild, but it has also been recorded to consume rodents and other small vertebrates such as lizards.
+The rinkhals most commonly eats toads in the wild, but it has also been recorded to consume rodents and other small vertebrates such as lizards.

 When distressed the rinkhals will spread its hood, showing its distinctive striped neck.
 As a defense mechanism, the rinkhals will spit venom.
 It will normally spit from a reared position, lunging and hissing while doing so.
 The rinkhals has ample control over its venom glands, and can accurately spit venom at ranges up to 3 m.
-The rinkhals is also known to fake death, a behavior seen in other snakes such as those of the genus Heterodon.
-A rinkhals engaging in thanatosis will roll over onto its back, open its mouth, and stick out its toungue.
+The rinkhals is also known to engage in thanatosis, which is behaviour seen in other snakes such as those of the genus Heterodon.
+A rinkhals engaging in thanatosis will roll over onto its back, open its mouth, and stick out its tongue.

 If all other methods of defense fail, the rinkhals will bite to ward off predators.
 Since it relies on other forms of defense, bites are usually very rare.
 Bites most often occur when people try to handle the snake.

 Reproduction

 Unlike members of the genus Naja, the rinkhals is ovoviviparous.
 Instead of laying eggs, the rinkhals gives birth to live young.
-Litter size is usually around twenty to thirty live young, but some females can give birth to over sixty live young.
+The Rinkhals produces litters of around twenty to thirty live young, but some females can give birth to over sixty live young.
 The rinkhals usually gives birth in the late summer, which in the southern hemisphere corresponds to the months ranging from December to March.